 • Loneliness may be exacerbated for those who don’t have anyone to enjoy the season with.

-• Estrangements from family members or divorce from a spouse can add another layer of stress, anxiety, and sorrow to an already hectic time.
+• Continued fears of the Global Pandemic and Covid-19 can add another layer of stress, anxiety, and sorrow to an already hectic time.

-Unfortunately, no amount of holiday magic can remove financial burdens, cure depression, bring back a loved one, or reverse a divorce.
-But there are things you can do to help you better cope with grief and sorrow during the holidays.
+Unfortunately, no amount of holiday magic can remove financial burdens, cure depression, bring back a loved one, or reverse the pandemic.
+But there are things you can do to better cope with grief and sorrow during the holidays.
 Here are ten tips for getting through the rest of the year:

-1. Acknowledge that the holiday season will be difficult.
+1. Acknowledge that the holiday season may be difficult.